Breaching Bulgaria’s Schengen Wall

 Nadezhda Mihaylova.
 Photo: NATO

-Before becoming active in politics Mihaylova was a freelance journalist and a translator of Spanish poetry and English literature.
-She was UDF spokesperson during the 1991 election campaign and subsequently became the spokesperson of Bulgaria’s first non-communist government from November 1991 until December 1992.
-Following four years in opposition, Mihaylova became foreign minister in Ivan Kostov’s reform government, which took over following elections triggered by Bulgaria’s deep crisis in 1996/97.
+Nadezhda Mihaylova, born in Sofia in 1962, was in her late 20s when the Berlin Wall fell, working as a freelance journalist and a translator of Spanish poetry and English literature.
+She became spokesperson of the newly formed anti-communist Union of Democratic Forces (UDF) during the 1991 election campaign and subsequently became the spokesperson of Bulgaria’s first non-communist government from November 1991 until December 1992.
+Following four years in opposition, with the former communists back in charge, Mihaylova became foreign minister in Ivan Kostov’s reform government, which took over following elections triggered by disastrous mismanagement and Bulgaria’s deep crisis of 1996/97.
 She was 35 at the time.

 “Not being myself a professional diplomat, for the staff of the ministry to accept me as leader was something which in the beginning they couldn’t swallow.
 So I told them: ‘This is what I believe Bulgaria needs to do.
 You declared publicly that there is a national consensus on the European Union and then on NATO.
 If your party is a part of the national consensus, you have to follow and defend this package.’
 Officially they couldn’t stand against, but they did a lot behind the curtain.
 However, some of them have changed a lot.
-I am proud that I was able to appeal to the national feeling within some of them.
 And I was able to choose quite a young team of people in the Ministry of Foreign Affairs, people who might never have had a chance to be on very important positions if they remained part of the old system, and which got a unique opportunity … It was very interesting to see some of the sons or daughters of former communist functionaries, educated abroad, but at the same time part of the old system, change in front of my eyes.
 Simply because somewhere deep in their souls there was a very strong wish to see Bulgaria become part of the free world.
 No matter that they came from communist families.”

 Perhaps her biggest success as Foreign Minister was to convince the European Union to lift the visa requirement for Bulgarian citizens.

 From very early on, Bulgaria’s strategy was to lobby EU member states to abolish the visa requirement, in place since the early 1990s.
 Under Prime Minister Ljuben Berov in the early 1990s, the government even appointed a special envoy to make Bulgaria’s case on the visa issue in European capitals.
 The Kostov government changed the approach.
-The best way forward, it felt, was to ask the European Commission what problems it saw in Bulgaria and what actually needed to change – and then to convince sceptics by actual change in these areas.
-Border management was improved.
-Better travel documents were issued.
-The procedures for obtaining a Bulgarian passport were made more rigid.
-The Bulgarian visa system was changed.
+The best way forward, it felt, was to ask the European Commission what actually needed to change – and then to convince sceptics by actual change in these areas.
+Bulgaria improved border management, issued better and safer travel documents.
+It made the procedures for obtaining a Bulgarian passport more rigid and changed the Bulgarian visa system.

 Following these reforms there was still opposition in some member states and the European Commission.
 One of the most difficult moments in Mihaylova’s time as foreign minister was at a meeting with the European Enlargement Commissioner, Gunter Verheugen.